-- (1) The mover of a substantive motion has the right of reply. - (2) The mover of any amendment to a substantive motion has no right of reply. - (3) The right of the reply may only be exercised - - (a) where no amendment is moved to the substantive motion at the conclusion of the discussion on the motion; or - (b) where one or more amendments have been moved to the substantive motion at the conclusion of the discussion on the substantive motion and any amendments. - (4) After the mover of the substantive motion has commenced the reply: - (a) no other member is to speak on the motion; - (b) there is to be no further discussion on, or any further amendment to, the motion. - (5) The right of the reply is to be confined to rebutting arguments raised by previous speakers and no new matter is to be introduced. - (6) At the conclusion of the right of reply, the substantive motion, or the substantive motion as amended, is immediately to be put to the vote.
+- (1) The mover of a substantive motion has the right of reply. - (2) The right of reply may only be exercised - - (a) where no amendment is moved to the substantive motion at the conclusion of the discussion on the motion; or - (b) where one or more amendments have been moved to the substantive motion at the conclusion of the discussion on the substantive motion and any amendments. - (3) After the mover of the substantive motion has commenced the reply: - (a) no other member is to speak on the motion; - (b) there is to be no further discussion on, or any further amendment to, the motion.

+- (4) The right of the reply is to be confined to rebutting arguments raised by previous speakers and no new matter is to be introduced. - (5) At the conclusion of the right of reply, the substantive motion, or the substantive motion as amended, is immediately to be put to the vote.